Karlsruhe: Geography

 Karlsruhe is part of the urban area of Karlsruhe/Pforzheim, to which certain other towns in the district of Karlsruhe, such as Bruchsal, Ettlingen, Stutensee, and Rheinstetten, as well as the city of Pforzheim, belong.

 The city was planned with the palace tower (Schloss) at the center and 32 streets radiating out from it like the spokes of a wheel, or the ribs of a folding fan, so that one nickname for Karlsruhe in German is the "fan city" (Fächerstadt).
 Almost all of these streets survive to this day.
 Because of this city layout, in metric geometry, Karlsruhe metric refers to a measure of distance that assumes travel is only possible along radial streets and along circular avenues around the centre.

 The city centre is the oldest part of town and lies south of the palace in the quadrant defined by nine of the radial streets.
 The central part of the palace runs east–west, with two wings, each at a 45° angle, directed southeast and southwest (i.e., parallel with the streets marking the boundaries of the quadrant defining the city center).

 The market square lies on the street running south from the palace to Ettlingen.
-The market square has the town hall (Rathaus) to the west, the main Lutheran church (Evangelische Stadtkirche) to the east, and the tomb of Margrave Charles III William in a pyramid in the buildings, resulting in Karlsruhe being one of only three large cities in Germany where buildings are laid out in the neoclassical style.
+The market square has the town hall (Rathaus) to the west, the main Lutheran church (Evangelische Stadtkirche) to the east, and the tomb of Margrave Charles III William in the Karlsruhe Pyramid in the buildings, resulting in Karlsruhe being one of only three large cities in Germany where buildings are laid out in the neoclassical style.

 The area north of the palace is a park and forest.
 Originally the area to the east of the palace consisted of gardens and forests, some of which remain, but the Karlsruhe Institute of Technology (founded in 1825), Wildparkstadion football stadium, and residential areas have been built there.
 The area west of the palace is now mostly residential.

 Climate

-Karlsruhe experiences an oceanic climate (Köppen: Cfb) and its winter climate is milder, compared to most other German cities, except for the Rhine-Ruhr area.
-Summers are hot with several days registering maximum temperatures between 35 and 40 C. With an average of more than 2,000 sunshine hours a year, it is also one of the sunniest cities in Germany, like the Rhine-Palatinate area.
+Karlsruhe experiences an oceanic climate (Köppen: Cfb) with subtropical character and its winter climate is a lot milder, compared to most other German cities, except for the Rhine-Ruhr and North Sea area.
+Summers are hot with several days registering maximum temperatures between 35 and 40 C. With an average of around 2,000 sunshine hours a year, it is also one of the brightest cities in the country, like the Rhine-Palatinate region.

-Precipitation occurs mainly during the winter, while in summer it is concentrated on single evening thunderstorms.
+Its precipitation or rain-shower occurs mainly during the winter, while in summer it is usually concentrated on single evening thunderstorms.
 In 2008, the weather station in Karlsruhe, which had been in operation since 1876, was closed; it was replaced by a weather station in Rheinstetten, south of Karlsruhe.